HOW ARE YOU BUILDING STRONG RELATIONSHIPS?

 THOSE LITTLE THINGS

-What about those little things?
-If a relationship is challenged, it is usually due to one of those little things.
+What about the little things?
+Most relationships are challenged due to the little things.
 On one hand, these little things do not seem to matter.
-On the other hand, they make all the difference!
+On the other hand, they make all the difference.

 What little things do you do to maintain the relationship to set you apart from the rest?

-We take pride in dropping off products to our clients while maintaining social distance.
+We take pride in dropping off products to our clients.
 Most of the time it leads to a good discussion and an opportunity.
 This little thing strengthens and provides value to the relationship.

 MAKE IT PERSONAL

-What do you know about the other person, such as their favourite sports team, hobbies, interests?
+What do you know about the other person such as their favourite sports team, hobbies, and interests?
 What do you have in common?
 Make a personal connection that is real and genuine.

 When following up, ask about their non-business involvement.
-If their favourite team won a game recently, know about it and mention it or ask about the recent milestone they posted on social media.
-Wish them a happy birthday or happy anniversary and better yet, mail them a card or send an e-card.
+If their favourite team won a game recently, know about it and mention it or ask about the golf tournament they entered over the weekend.
+Wish them a happy birthday or happy anniversary and better yet, mail them a card instead of e-mail or text.

 CONSISTENT AND PROACTIVE

-This is where the rule of the three keys to success falls in follow-up, follow-up and follow-up.
+This is where the rule of the three keys to success sets in: follow-up, follow-up and follow-up.
 As a leader, I cannot stress this enough: be consistent and proactive in all your relationships.
 By following this rule, watch your relationships grow stronger When someone reaches out for an update, you have not followed this rule effectively.
-Listen to what they are asking and adjust your communication to reach their goal of being kept updated.
+Listen to what they are asking and adjust your communication to strengthen this relationship.

-Saying thank you and showing your appreciation is another way to strengthen relationships.
-Bring your core values to all relationships by being honest and having integrity.
+Saying thank you and showing your appreciation is another way to maintain relationships.